-Our finned friends may not look like us, but we are more similar than you’d think.
+Our finned friends may not look like us, but we’re more alike than you might think.
 Fish have long-term memories, complex social lives, and advanced cognitive abilities.
-They use tools, communicate with their own language of sounds, and can even recognize patterns that help them navigate through the water.
+They use tools, communicate with their own sounds, and can recognize patterns that help them navigate through the water.
 Salmon remember the water chemistry along the paths that they take when they head downstream to the ocean—years later, they can retrace these routes by following the distinct odor signature of their home streams.
-These amazing animals deserve your compassion and consideration, not your fork.
+These amazing animals deserve your compassion and consideration, not to be stabbed with your fork.

 Here are more reasons why you shouldn’t eat salmon: